Developmentally Focused Care

 Providing special care for sick and premature babies

-Advances in the care of sick and premature babies include new technology and medicine, as
+Advances in the care of sick and premature babies include new technology and medicine.

-well as treatments that focus on the special emotional and developmental needs of these
+There are also treatments that focus on the special emotional and developmental needs

 What is developmental care?